rust-lang/rls/README.md

 the data used by the RLS for libraries must match exactly with the crate that your source code links with.

-You need to generate the above data for the standard libraries if you want the RLS to know about them.
-Furthermore, you must do so for the exact version of the libraries which your code uses.
-The easiest (but certainly not the quickest) way to do this is to build the compiler and libraries from source, and use these libraries with your code.
+You need a version of the above data which exactly matches the standard libraries you will use with your project.
+You can do this either by downloading matching data, or by building your own std libs and emitting the data at the same time.

+### Download the libs

+TODO check this is true

+You must be using nightly, find out what date nightly you have.
+Note that this may not be the date given by `--version` (build date vs distribution date).
+The easiest way to do this is to download a specific day's nightly and use that.
+Then, navigate to the [Rust archives](https://static.rust-lang.org/dist/index.html) and click through to your Rust's date.
+You will see a lot of files.
+Fine one that looks like `rust-analysis- nightly-$YOUR_TARGET_TRIPLE.tar.gz`, and download it.
+For example, if you are on regular Linux and have a compiler for 21st December 2016, you will want `https://static.rust-lang.org/dist/2016-12-21/rust-analysis-nightly-x86_64 -unknown-linux-gnu.tar.gz`.

+OK, now open the archive.
+Navigate through the various sub-directories to find one called `analysis`.
+It will be somewhere like: `rust-analysis-x86_64-unknown-linux-gnu/lib/rustlib/x86_64-unknown-linux-gnu/analysis`.
+You must extract that `analysis` directory to your Rust sysroot, e.g., (on Linux, no multi- rust/rustup) `/usr/local`.
+To find your sysroot you can use `rustc --print=sysroot`.
+Note that if you change Rust installation (e.g., using rustup), your sysroot might change.

+### Build it yourself

 In your Rust directory, you want to run the following: